Believing Your Dreams Into Reality

 Suddenly it hits you.
 "Hell," you say.
 "I'm the one who's really been doing all the work.
 He just tells me to make the mole disappear, and then I'm the one who does it.
 Why do I need that turkey hypnotist?"
 You know now that it can be done; so you sit down and believe real hard and get one more mole to vanish.
 There you are.
 You've just done your first higher-order manifestation.

-the last Wingsong Dreamshop which ought to be mentioned here.
-Sandy found
+dream at the last Wingsong Dreamshop which ought to be mentioned here.

 The glittering jewels are right there in plain sight; and most people do fail to see them; and they are yours for the asking.
 All you have to do is see them, simply know that they are there.